Seasonal agricultural workers from other countries

 Deemed non-residents

 Seasonal agricultural workers who would otherwise be deemed residents of Canada are in fact deemed non-residents for income tax purposes if they are considered to be a resident of another country under the terms of a tax treaty between Canada and that other country.
-Deemed non-residents are taxed the same as non-residents of Canada.
+Deemed non-residents are taxed in the same was as non-residents of Canada.

 Tax treaties